 The latest film and art projects about to tickle your fancy.
-BBC4 will be screening my film "The Disordered Eye" about the impact of visual impairment on art in the Autumn date TBC.
+BBC4 screened my film "The Disordered Eye" on Wed 4th December about the impact of visual impairment on art.
+It's now available on BBC iPlayer.

 THE CONCEPT AND CONTEXT BEHIND FLORACIDE